ainagaya/MC-momo/README.md

 To perform the production runs over different values of `T`, one can use `execute_temp_loop.sh`, which iterates for different values of `T`.
 All the output produced by the ising code follows the pattern: `Ising_canonical_L$L_T$T_NMCsteps$N.dat`, so the data is never overwritten, and the files are easily accessible for the other codes used.

+### Additional information:
+The seed used in the Ising code is `nmeas` in all the simulations.

 ### Contact information
 - Aina Gaya Àvila, agayaavi53@alumnes.ub.edu